Tynker Toolbox: The Level Editor & Platformer Blocks

 Stop your project and switch back into the Level Editor view.
 Choose the Villains, then drag one into your project.
 Then press Play again and see if you can defeat it.
 Make sure to check out the enemy’s code in Code View.

 Do you want to add more than one level to your game?
+You can modify your games with Level Editor, here’s how.
 Click on the “folded map” icon near the top of the Level Editor.
 It will have your current level’s name.

 Click (+) Add New Level to add new levels.
 You can rename your levels here, too!